stanislav-stoychev/FinancialDataApp/README.md

   - Pull based conusmers
   - No brokering capabilities

 2.1.
-Switch SignalR for GRP Pros:
+Switch SignalR for GRPC Pros:
   - Faster data transfer
   - Better scaling

 2.2.
-Switch SignalR for GRP Cons:
+Switch SignalR for GRPC Cons:
   - Harder to use